omri24/AudioGenAI/README.md

 ### parameters:
 1. Generate audio using Reinforcement Learning SARSA algorithm:

-        "GEN" "RL" "SARSA" "path to reference file"
+        "GEN" "RL" "SARSA" "the power of 10 for the horizon" "path to reference file"

 2. Fix audio using Reinforcement Learning SARSA algorithm:

-          "FIX" "RL" "SARSA" "path to reference file" "path to file to fix" "path to correct file"
+          "FIX" "RL" "SARSA" "path to reference file" "the power of 10 for the horizon" "path to file to fix" "path to correct file"

 3. Export "single note audio" from normal audio: